StephanieRuthJones/dom_workshop/README.md

 2. Start lite-server with `npm start`

-## Assignment Instructions
+## Assessment Instructions
-To complete this assignment, you will use the array of animal objects and DOM manipulation to display a set of animal cards in your browser.
+To complete this assessment, you will use the array of animal objects and DOM manipulation to display a set of animal cards in your browser.

 - [ ] Start app
 - [ ] Open dev console to view `animal` data